 So, here’s Sakura Chiyo.
 After confessing that she is a big fan of Nozaki, she receives an autograph from him, and that’s not she has ever wanted for sure.
 She is supposed to ask him out, but it turns out to be something different from a normal scenario.
 Instead, Nozaki invites her to come to his house to help him with his arts, and realizes that she has a talent too.
 On her way home, Sakura soon realizes that Nozaki is a popular manga artist, Yumeno Sakiko, which causes her ultimate shock.
 She then agrees to be his assistant in order to get closer to him.

-In the first scene, I felt like watching the popular scenario in Itazura na Kiss with the appearance of a determined girl who is about to confess with a maximum courage to a cool-looking guy, and apart from that, Sakura has a little resemblance to Kotoko Aihara, except for the cutesy, huge ribbon with polka dot pattern on Sakura’s hair.
-After her confession, I started to realize that the anime isn’t what I exactly thought as Nozaki misunderstands of what Sakura would like to convey because I had the feeling that Nozaki would reject her with his mean expression.
+In the first scene, I felt like watching the popular scenario in Itazura na Kiss with the appearance of a determined girl who was about to confess with a maximum courage to a cool-looking guy.
+Apart from that, Sakura has a little resemblance to Kotoko Aihara, except for the cutesy, huge ribbon with polka dot pattern on Sakura’s hair.
+After her confession, I started to realize that the anime wasn’t exactly what I thought as Nozaki misunderstood of what Sakura would like to convey because I had the feeling that Nozaki would reject her with his mean expression.
 Fortunately, he looks funny in this part who really sees himself as an idol, but well, he really is a superb artist.

 Gekkan Shoujo Nozaki-kun would be one of the best romantic comedy anime of the season.
 It could be less romance but is totally entertaining.
 A must watch, definitely.